Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

-Another way to look at the equality of equivariant chain maps constructed directly on products of MacLane models and functorial chain maps constructed by the minimal acyclic carrier method is that the group action maps $g \colon N_*(EG) \to N_*(EG)$ are simplicial maps, hence commute with maps constructed as natural transformations for all simplical sets.
-This comment applies both to the $AW$ map and the $EZ$ map to be discussed next.
+In fact, the group action maps $g \colon N_*(EG) \to N_*(EG)$ are simplicial maps, hence commute with maps constructed as natural transformations for all simplical sets.
+Thus to show the two maps above coincide it suffices to show this for $G$-basis generators of the MacLane models, where the comparison with simplices is especially transparent.
+These comments apply both to the $AW$ map and the $EZ$ map to be discussed in the next subsection. $ $\\